 When you’re staying on any of the Gili Islands it is really all about island life.
 Everything slows down, there is nothing to rush for, nothing you’re going to miss, you can truly just relax and enjoy the day.
 If you’re someone like me who is terrible at slowing down and is normally trying to fit seventeen activities into a day, Gili T is the ultimate place to visit, as it forces you to relax!

-For about 200 Rp per person, you can rent a private boat and they will take you snorkeling around all three of the Gili Islands, which I highly recommend.
-Two guys took us out on their boat for about three hours and took turns snorkeling with us, pointing out sea turtles and beautiful coral in the depths of the water.
+For about 200 Rp per person, you can rent a private boat and they will take you snorkelling around all three of the Gili Islands, which I highly recommend.
+Two guys took us out on their boat for about three hours and took turns snorkelling with us, pointing out sea turtles and beautiful coral in the depths of the water.